MrKeviscool/CoinGrabber-C/README.md

 # CoinGrabber-C
-Same as the python version that i made but runs nativley on windows/linux and is slightly faster
+Same as the python version that i made but runs natively on windows/linux and is slightly faster